k1LoW/deck/README.md

 ### `"ignore":`

-It is possible to exclude the target page from slide generation.
+Excludes the page from slide generation.

 > [!TIP]
 > Use this for draft pages, notes, or content that you don't want to include in the presentation.